CourtHans/learning-journal/README.md

 2. Persisting in the face of obstacles
 3. Being comfortable with discomfort

-The more you step outside your comfort zone, the bigger it becomes.
+The more you step outside your comfort zone, ___the bigger it becomes___.

 Although when you need a break, it *can* be entertaining to watch [Funny Fail Videos on YouTube](https://www.youtube.com/watch?v=2aK8hy50fS4).

+### Class 01: Markdown

+Markdown is a "lightweight markup language" that allows us to work quickly.